Review unit on loan from Singapore-based retailer ILUHO

-Onyx Boox Nova Air was released in late 2021.
-Here in Singapore, it's sold by ILUHO on Shopee and Lazada for around SGD 515 (~USD 350 on Amazon).
+Onyx Boox Nova3 Color was released in 2021.
+Here in Singapore, it's sold by ILUHO on Shopee and Lazada for around SGD 588 (~US 435).
 Price varies depending on promotion.
-This is more pricy compared to the Kobo eReaders I've reviewed recently, and also the base model iPad 10.2 (2020).
-Hopefully after this review you'll know whether this eReader is for you.
+This is more expensive than many Android tablets and iPads so in this review I'll help you find out whether this is worth your money.

-By the way, this e-Reader has similarities to the Onyx Boox Nova3 Color I've reviewed recently so some parts of that review may be repeated here.
+By the way, this e-Reader has similarities to the Onyx Boox Nova Air I've reviewed recently so some parts of that review may be repeated here.

 These are the items included in the box:

 - Onyx Boox Nova3 Color